 Captain Comet smiled.
 “I like it.
 Where could we meet?
 Who would fund us?”

 “I can arrange funding through the Wayne Foundation,” said Batman.
-“You won’t have to answer to any government agencies that way.”
+“You won’t have to answer to any government overseers that way.”

 “Great!” said Captain Comet.
 “Thank you both.”

-Superman spoke up.
-“And I can provide your headquarters.
-Before I built my current Fortress of Solitude, I had a smaller one that I based first in space and then beneath the Earth. (*) Well, even though I gave it up for the Arctic one, it still exists, and with teleportation devices installed like our JLA Satellite, no location will be too distant.
-My pal Jimmy Olsen owns a tiny island called Vumania. (*) It’s totally deserted, and I know he’d be thrilled to see your headquarters there with my old fortress as its base.”
+Superman spoke up as well.
+“And I can provide you with a headquarters.
+Before I built my current Fortress of Solitude, I had a smaller one that I based first in space and then beneath the Earth. (*) Well, even though I gave it up for the Arctic one, it still exists, and with teleportation devices installed like those in our JLA Satellite, no location will be too distant as a base of operations.
+My pal Jimmy Olsen owns a tiny island in the Atlantic Ocean called Vumania. (*) It’s totally deserted, and I know he’d be thrilled to see your headquarters there with my old fortress as its base.”